top of page

 Is there anything about your service that makes it stand out from the crowd or offers something a little bit different?

 We are creative, we don't offer just one thing and we use all the senses in our teaching.
-Using playdoh, games, EFT, visualisation, crafts, creative writing, journaling are just some of the things we regularly use to help parents grow in confidence and wholeness.
+Aileen is a very experienced teacher and teacher trainer who is gifted in helping people learn, no matter their learning style or special needs.
+She does use talking and listening, but also playdoh, games, EFT, visualisation, crafts, creative writing and journaling to help parents grow in confidence and wholeness.
 It makes learning and growth fun, interactive and embodied.

 What keeps you going when things get tough?